First time buyer guide

 - Storage – if you need to store things in another location for some time.
 The average price for a 50 sq. ft. unit in a self-storage facility is around £140 per month.

 - Mail redirection – if you’d like to continue receiving mail once you move.
 With Royal Mail, the cost for this service is £34 (for 3 months), £48 (for 6 months) or £69 (for 12 months).

 As you can see, the mortgage isn’t the only thing that will have you counting sheep at night.
-It’s important that you do lots of shopping around and ask for quotes because hidden costs could add up more than 10% to the bill you had in mind.
+It’s important that you do lots of shopping around and ask for quotes because hidden costs could increase the bill you had in mind by more than 10%.
 Those extra costs that might not have occurred to you need to be under control and in your budget.
 Plan ahead, budget wisely and enjoy the ride!